Covid-19 updates for doctoral candidates

-Provisional Year and Annual Reviews are vital elements of your doctoral journey, and a perfect time to get acknowledgement for and essential feedback on your progress.
-We expect your Provisional Year Review or Annual Review to continue, but with the adjustments needed to take them online.
+Confirmation and Continuation Reviews are vital elements of your doctoral journey, and a perfect time to get acknowledgement for and essential feedback on your progress.
+We expect your reviews to continue, even if adjustments are needed to take them online.
 Please contact your supervisor to discuss arrangements for your review.

 Diagnostic English Language Needs Assessment (DELNA)